Kfar Eldad

 Kfar Eldad (כְּפַר אֶלְדָּד) is an Israeli settlement organised as a community settlement in the West Bank, south of Jerusalem.
 Kfar Eldad is administered by the Gush Etzion Regional Council.
 The settlement is in the vicinity of Herodium and overlooks the Judean Desert.

-The international community considers Israeli settlements in the West Bank, like Kfar Eldad, illegal under international law.
+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.